 - Store unused fresh salmon in a vacuum or airtight freezer bag in the freezer for up to three months.

 - Store canned salmon unopened at room temperature for up to three years.
-Check the best before date while purchasing the can.
+Check the ‘best before’ date when purchasing the can.

-- Once the can is open, remove the salmon from the can, store it in an airtight freezer container or bag, and use it within three to four days.
+- Once the can is open, remove the salmon from the can, store it in an airtight container, and use it within three to four days.